DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step2.md

 ### View server traffic

-To view network traffic, connect to the consul server container, and observe its traffic using the `tcpdump` program.
+To view network traffic, connect to the Consul server container, and observe its traffic using the `tcpdump` program.
 You should now have a container running named `katacoda-consul-server-0`.
 Connect to it with the following command: